-Heat 1 1/4 of the butter in a skillet over medium heat.
-Place the rest of the unmelted butter in yet another bowl.
+Heat 1 1/4 stick of the butter in a skillet over medium heat.
+Place the rest of the unmelted 1/4 cup of butter in another bowl.
 Melt the butter in the skillet slowly making sure not to burn in.
 Swirl the butter often and notice that it will become foamy and then begin to darken in color a bit, 3-4 minutes.
 You should begin to notice a nutty smell.
 When this happens, remove it from the heat and add it to the bowl with the unmelted butter.

 Swirl the butter in the bowl until the unmelted portion has melted then add the sugars and mix until smooth.
 Add the eggs and vanilla.
 Mix with a whisk for 30 seconds then let the mixture rest for 3 minutes.
 Repeat 2 more times.

 Now with a spatula, mix in the flour mixture gradually into the sugar bowl until incorporated.
 Then add the chocolate chips and nuts if using.

 Refrigerate the cookie dough for at least an hour before baking.

 Heat oven to 375 degrees and place rack in the center of the oven.